mattbishop/sql-event-store/README.md

 ORDER BY sequence;
 ```

 If a command produces a subsequent event for an existing entity, the `eventId` of the last event must be used as the `previousId` of the next event.
+This design enforces the Event Sourcing pattern of building current read models before appending new events for an entity.

 #### Append Events